 Many fans also claim that Jhonen hated the show and that he "would never work in animation ever again."
 However, he makes himself makes appearances at conventions, and has even admitted on his blog that he enjoyed working on the show, and actually got a lot of leeway of content, (the only real Executive Meddling was not allowing deaths and planned future episodes of Zim travelling all over space.

 Lauren Faust never planned to have any major over-arcing plots for the show: the intention was always an episodic comedy/adventure.

-Apparently inverted/subverted (as in, "God Never Said She Didn't Say That") in regards to the notion that Faust hated the earlier My Little Pony shows: What she has certainly said is that she never liked cartoons based on girls' toys (without naming names, but...) but, on the other hand, that she loved the original toys.
+Apparently inverted/subverted (as in, "God Never Said She Didn't Say That") in regards to the notion that Faust hated the earlier My Little Pony shows: What she has certainly said is that she never liked cartoons based on girls' toys, but that she loved the original toys.
 Possibly people have got confused over the statement that "She hated/didn't hate G1," which could refer to either.

 Lauren Faust was particularly susceptible to this trope during her time with the show, it seems.
 Late during her tenure as the show's executive producer, when asked about the popular background character Derpy Hooves, she said there was an unseen character in an upcoming episode by the name of Ditzy Doo, and the name might at some point be applied to the character.
 What fans failed to notice was that she was just speculating at this, and didn't actually have any plans to use that name for the character.
 Furthermore, the fans seemed to blind themselves to the fact that, while she speculated on that, in the very same post she said that if the fans liked Derpy, then the name would remain Derpy.
 This has caused a bit of a Broken Base about which name was "canon" or "better", that persists to this day.